Right Bank Restaurants

 in the marais: On a warm summer evening head over to the place du

 marché Ste.
-Catherine in the 4th (metro St. Paul), just off the rue
+Catherine in the 4th (metro Saint-Paul), just off the rue

 Caron.
 A half dozen decent restaurants occupy this charming, quiet